Anna Zatorska Piotrkowska

 Władysław and Anna after their marriage ceremony with Rev Eugene Carmine and Władysław’s brother Zbigniew, who was one of the groomsmen.
 His sister, Maria, one of the bridesmaids, is behind Anna.
 The flower girl was Danuta Wos.

-At Władysław and Anna's reception, right, with Waleria and her second husband, Antoni Characzko and above, Zofia Piotrkowska.
+At Władysław and Anna's reception, right, with Walerija and her second husband, Antoni Characzko and above, Zofia Piotrkowska.

 Władysław Zatorski married Alicia Dombrowska, whom he met on holiday in Poland.